Bryancm/interview/README.md

 ## Folder Structure

-The project it's initialized with the [React Native CLI](https://reactnative.dev/docs/environment-setup) with the [react-native-template-typescript](https://github.com/react-native-community/react-native-template-typescript) so most of the files and folders belongs to the template, but the code of the challenge are in the next files:
+The project it's initialized with the [React Native CLI](https://reactnative.dev/docs/environment-setup) and the [react-native-template-typescript](https://github.com/react-native-community/react-native-template-typescript) so most of the files and folders belongs to the template, but the code of the challenge are in the next files:

     ├── components/TileButton.tsx